sinonjs/fake-timers/README.md

 Calling `install` with no arguments achieves this.
 You can call `uninstall` later to restore things as they were again.
+Note that in NodeJS also the [timers](https://nodejs.org/api/timers.html) module will receive fake timers when using global scope.

 ```js
 // In the browser distribution, a global `FakeTimers` is already available